clebert/aws-simple/README.md

 npx aws-simple start --port 1985 --cached
 ```

+_Note: When changing the `aws-simple` config file, the DEV server must be
-_Note: If a bundler such as Parcel or Webpack is used, its watcher must be
+restarted.
+If a bundler such as Parcel or Webpack is used, its watcher must be
 started in addition to the DEV server._

-_When changing the `aws-simple` config file, the DEV server must be restarted._

 ## CLI Usage